mmcgeurts/docs/Guidelines.md

 Focus on what matters to the customer, be supportive, and don’t use disclaimers if possible.
 Be open about areas that will frustrate our developers

+### Inclusive language
+Avoid exclusive words, not only gender, race and what people most common associates with an exlusive language.
+Acronyms that are specific for our industry are also excluding non telecom developers, and most developers are.
+AS far as possible avoid phrases like hey guys etc.
+Try to avoid MSIDN, Bind, 10DLC may not be possible always, if you do introduce a new acronym make sure you explain it or link to an explanation.

+Example on exclusive
+"When sending an SMS to to MSIDN over 10dlc make sure you are compliant with FCC"

+Better (still not great)
+"When sending SMS to a phone using a regular phone number as sender (read more about different SMS products here) make sure you understand the rules that the Federal Communications Commission have set up(link to a short version, and long version) "

 ## Tools

 ### Visual Studio Code Plugins Markdown and authoring